the-lazy-god/tlg-kaleidoscope/README.md

 Control the intensity of the motion effect based on mouse movement by adding the `tlg-kaleidoscope-motion` attribute to the container with attribute `tlg-kaleidoscope-canvas`.

 Default is 1.
 Larger number will increase motion intensity.
-Set the value to 0 to disable motion completely.

 **Attribute (Optional):**